Select Page

 There are lots of points to ponder as a person thinks of getting started with surrogacy for LGBT couples in Ireland.
 Firstly, there are no surrogacy regulations in Ireland i.e. surrogacy is neither permitted nor banned.

-Secondly, the surrogate mother in Ireland would hold as the legal parent of the child born via surrogacy for LGBT couples in Ireland.
+Secondly, a surrogate for LGBT couples in Ireland would hold as the legal parent of the child born via surrogacy.
+If you are looking for surrogacy for gay couples in Ireland and want to have a child there are four options:

-Understanding legal complications related to surrogacy for LGBT couples in Ireland
+Understanding legal complications related to Same-sex surrogacy in Ireland

 The Children and Families Act of 2015 gave same-sex parents and those who are contemplating parenthood some new rights.
-This includes giving non-biological parents the ability to file for guardianship if they are married, in a civil partnership, or live together and have been raising the child for longer than two years.
+Gay surrogacy in Ireland includes giving non-biological parents the ability to file for guardianship if they are married, in a civil partnership, or live together and have been raising the child for longer than two years.
 The Act also gave civil partners and roommates the ability to file for adoption.

 On May 4, 2020, provisions in the 2015 Act will go into effect, allowing some female non-birth parents to be recognized as their children’s legal parents.
 In other words, female same-sex parents who meet these requirements will be eligible to be listed as the parents of their kids on the birth certificate.

-Key Terms related to Surrogacy for LGBT couples in Ireland
+Key Terms related to surrogacy for Gay couples in Ireland

 Guardianship